Invicti/ghosty/README.md

 Once ngrok is installed, to get a public URL to your site just run the following command.
 `ngrok http 2368`

+Developer corner: The `docker build` command will pull the latest version of Ghost source code from a cloned repository that keeps the Ghost repository as its upstream.
+So the source code for Ghost is available to you in the running Docker.
+To access it you simply run `docker exec -ti [containerID] sh` from another terminal window after your run the previous steps from a first terminal window (This way you don't have to stop the running Ghost server).
+More information for advanced users is available here https://github.com/Invicti/Ghost.

 That's it for now!

 Enjoy Ghost!